Running C++ unit tests and MMS tests#

 $ ./mmstest_linearelasticity_nofaults2d [UniformStrain2D][testResidual]

-# Turn on timedependent info journal.
+# Turn on application-flow info journal.

-$ ./mmstest_linearelasticity_nofaults2d --journal.info=timedependent
+$ ./mmstest_linearelasticity_nofaults2d --journal.info=application-flow

-# Turn on timedependent debug journal.
+# Turn on mms-test debug journal.

-$ ./mmstest_linearelasticity_nofaults2d --journal.debug=timedependent
+$ ./mmstest_linearelasticity_nofaults2d --journal.debug=mms-test

 Using the debugger#